jeffbski/autoflow/README.md

  - sync functions which directly return value
  - object instance method calls
  - class method calls
+ - selectFirst flow where the first task that returns defined, non-null value is used
  - (planned) promise style functions - also automatic resolution of promise inputs
  - (planned) use of resulting flow function as callback style or promise style (if no callback provided)
  - (planned) iteration on arrays, streams, sockets
  - (planned) event emitter integration

+The tasks can be mixed, meaning you can use async, sync, object method calls, class method calls, etc in the same flow.

 ## Concept